Were You Retaliated Against At Work? A Lawyer Can Help

 These are just a few examples of an employer's unlawful retaliation.
 If you believe your employer is retaliating against you, contact us today for your free case evaluation.
 We can help.

 We can stand up for your rights

 There are certain government agencies that investigate unlawful conduct in the workplace.
 For example, the Equal Employment Opportunity Commission (EEOC) will investigate complaints of harassment, discrimination and retaliation, among other things.

 Unfortunately, the EEOC and other like agencies are overwhelmed with these types of complaints.
 That means the complaints may not get the individual attention they deserve.

 Remember, if your rights were violated, you only have a limited amount of time to take action against your employer.
-That is why it is important to contact us today to schedule your free, confidential case evaluation with an employment law attorney.
+The sooner you get an employment law attorney involved, the better.
+That is why it is important to contact us today to schedule your free, confidential case evaluation.
 We can help.